 Whereas the role of companies was generally understood in terms of upstream activities (preparation of templates and presentation of information upon request), the role of civil society was almost exclusively understood by stakeholders in terms of downstream activities (dissemination and impact).
-Notwithstanding this emphasis on the downstream activities, the secretariat provided evidence that the constituency through its representatives in the NSWG was given the opportunity to comment on strategic documents like the workplan and approve the terms of reference for the Independent Administrator.
+Notwithstanding this emphasis on the downstream activities, the secretariat provided evidence that the constituency through its representatives in the NSWG was given the opportunity to comment on strategic documents like the work plan and approve the terms of reference for the Independent Administrator.

 Stakeholders from all constituencies and members of the secretariat made reference to the Civil Society Steering Committee as an effective platform for the engagement of civil society, including the media.
 When questioned further it became unclear to what extent members of the constituency actually see the CSSC as an effective method of communication: when asked how civil society makes its opinion known to NEITI, members of the constituency and their representative on the NSWG said that their main method of communication was through press releases and other public statements.
 It also became unclear to what extent the CSSC has actually carried out activities of dissemination towards local communities and training events for civil society over the last two years.
-With the exception of a five-day training for civil society held on 8-12 June 2015 on the 2012 Oil and Gas EITI Report and broader industry governance, no evidence of dissemination or training events for civil society was provided to the Secretariat despite numerous requests.
+With the exception of a five-day training for civil society held on 8–12 June 2015 on the 2012 Oil and Gas EITI Report and broader industry governance, no evidence of dissemination or training events for civil society was provided to the Secretariat despite numerous requests.

 Civil society representatives expressed concerns about the way in which the current representative to the NSWG had been appointed.
 These concerns are discussed in further detail under Requirement 1.4 below.
-More broadly, there were concerns that the Publish What You Pay (PWYP) structure under which civil society had organised its engagement with the EITI was currently dysfunctional and hampered the broader constituency’s ability to engage actively in the development of NEITI.
-This is something that has also been raised in the past.
+More broadly, there were concerns that the PWYP Nigeria structure under which civil society had organised its engagement with the EITI was currently dysfunctional and hampered the broader constituency’s ability to engage actively in the development of NEITI.
+This is a concern that has also been raised in the past.
 Stakeholders within and outside the PWYP structure consistently said that they had not been consulted in the development of workplans, terms of reference or other NEITI decision-making.
 Often this was linked by interlocutors to the fact that PWYP Nigeria has not conducted a General Assembly or refreshed its leadership in at least eight years, meaning that civil society did not have a way to hold their representative accountable.
 According to a number of stakeholders, including a former Chair of the NSWG and some secretariat staff, the decision by CISLAC in 2016 to unilaterally nominate a civil society representative for appointment should be seen in this light, as PWYP Nigeria had proven unable to organise a process to select a new leadership.
 International civil society consulted confirmed that there were pervasive challenges within the PWYP Nigerian coalition that would not be easily solved.

 The Secretariat has repeatedly requested the current leadership of PWYP Nigeria to provide the minutes of the last General Assembly and their Charter, without success.
 PWYP Nigeria informed the Secretariat in August that a General Assembly was being planned for September 2016.
 At the time of writing no further information had been provided about this or appeared to be publicly available.